When companies buy small business software, they usually think about the features and functions they need, but quite often forget how to ask:

 If you buy software that doesn’t provide API access, customizing it to meet your needs is going to be more difficult, more expensive, and maybe even impossible.
 Programmers don’t want other programmers touching their source code because it threatens the stability of the system.

 Most modern small business software will come with API access.
 The fact that a software program today does not allow API access should be a red flag.
-If you are evaluating different small business software packages, and would like our professional IT opinion on the selecting the right business technology, please contact us for help.
+If you are evaluating different small business software packages, and would like our professional IT opinion on the selecting the right business technology, dont hesitate to contact us for help.

 Frequently Asked Questions